 With effect from 1st October 2009 these employees will be paid an all inclusive salary on Grade 7 and none of the allowances outlined in paragraphs 3.2.2-3.2.11 will apply.
-No backdating of this all inclusive salary will apply.

 Part time Central Control Operators will receive a 34% enhancement on all hours worked in recognition of regular unsocial hours shifts worked on a Saturday/Sunday/Bank Holiday.
 This allowance will be removed following three months continuous absence.
 When covering for full time central control operators absence, the 34% enhancement will not apply.